codinggekko/Portfolio_QA/Manual_testing_Tesco/Specification_based_testing/Open_Meteo_API_Testing/TC2_Latitude_upper_boundary.md

 TC-02 — Latitude upper boundary

-Test Case: Verify that the API accepts the maximum valid latitude.
+Test Case: Verify that the API returns weather data for the maximum valid latitude.

 Method: GET